eklairs/tlock/README.md

 ## Contributing

 Did you come across a bug or want to introduce a new feature?
-Read the [CONTRIBUTING.md](https://github.com/eklairs/tlock/blob/main/CONTRIBUTING.md) and get started!
+Don't hesitate to open up an issue or pull request!

 ## License